janwilmans/futurecpp/README.md

 # should we leave legacy code bases behind at some point?

+I would like to write down some solid arguments here (pro or con), other then 'we cant'

 # how can we make the language safe(r) by default and more relaxed when performance requires it?

 ... and why should this be a goal?